-4.1.8 Guided snorkeling clients shall be provided the opportunity to submit confidential evaluations of staff performance and satisfaction with the overall snorkeling experience through an exit survey.
+4.1.8.
+Guided snorkeling clients shall be provided the opportunity to submit confidential evaluations of staff performance and satisfaction with the overall snorkeling experience through an exit survey.
 An example of an exit survey is provided in Annex B. A record shall be maintained of client feedback and any corrective action that resulted.

-4.1.9 Snorkeling excursions shall not be made to sites prohibited by national or local authorities, the community or the local association of marine recreation providers.
-Marine recreation providers shall voluntarily rotate snorkeling sites that are becoming degraded, letting them "rest," and cooperate with other suppliers, managers of marine protected areas and other responsible agencies to
+4.1.9.
+Snorkeling excursions shall not be made to sites prohibited by national or local authorities, or designated off limits by the community or the local association of marine recreation providers.
+Marine recreation providers shall voluntarily rotate snorkeling sites to avoid their degradation and allow their recovery, and cooperate with other suppliers, managers of marine protected areas and other responsible agencies to

-- (a) foster sustainability by establishing limitations on the number of boats and snorkelers that visit popular sites at a given time; - (b) promote installation of permanent buoyed moorings at snorkel sites; - (c) maintain mooring buoys; and - (d) communicate with other vessel operators to locate and share moorings.
+- a) foster sustainability by collaborating with researchers and managers of marine protected areas to establish limitations on the number of boats and snorkelers that visit popular sites at a given time and in monitoring reefs to evaluate their condition; - b) promote installation of permanent buoyed moorings at snorkel sites; - c) establish a regular schedule for maintaining mooring buoys; and - d) communicate with other vessel operators to locate and share moorings.

-4.1.10 Bad practices and violations by marine recreation providers or snorkelers shall be reported to local authorities and managers of marine protected areas.
+4.1.10.
+Bad practices and violations by marine recreation providers or snorkelers shall be reported to local authorities and managers of marine protected areas.

-4.1.11 Persons renting equipment for independent snorkeling activities shall be provided with the following:
+4.1.11.
+Persons renting snorkeling equipment, for example masks, fins, snorkels, snorkeling vests, for independent snorkeling activities shall be provided with the following:

-- (a) A copy of the preferred practices for environmental behavior specified in Annex A; - (b) an oral briefing (see 4.1.1) that reviews these preferred practices and alerts the renters to the impact of poor snorkeling practices on coral reefs, sea grass beds, related coastal ecosystems and wildlife; - (c) an oral briefing on recognized safety practices; - (d) recommended authorized snorkeling sites and how to access them; - (e) a description of the rules, local regulations or laws that apply to snorkeling in the area; and - (f) contact information of local authorities, evacuation services and medical services.
+- a) A copy of the preferred practices for environmental behavior specified in Annex A; - b) an oral briefing (see 4.1.1) that reviews these preferred practices and alerts the renters to the impact of poor snorkeling practices on coral reefs, sea grass beds, related coastal ecosystems and wildlife; - c) an oral briefing on recognized safety practices; - d) recommended authorized snorkeling sites and how to access them; - e) a description of the rules, local regulations or laws that apply to snorkeling in the area; and - f) contact information of local authorities, evacuation services and medical services.

-4.2 Snorkeling activities
+4.2.
+Snorkeling activities

-4.2.1 A snorkeling leader shall oversee all guided snorkeling activities.
+4.2.1.
+A snorkeling leader shall oversee all guided snorkeling activities.
 The snorkeling leader shall utilize additional snorkeling assistants with large groups (see 4.2.2).
 Snorkeling leaders and assistants shall serve as role models, share information and provide leadership to clients both in and out of the water by enforcing all provisions of the preferred practices for environmental behavior specified in Annex A.

-4.2.2 A guided snorkeling group shall not exceed 10 snorkelers.
-When there are more than 10 snorkelers additional groups of no more than 10 snorkelers shall be organized.
+4.2.2.
+A guided snorkeling group shall not exceed 10 snorkelers, or the ratio specified by local regulations.
+When the total number of snorkelers exceeds these limits additional groups shall be organized that comply with the ratio of guides to snorkelers specified here or in local regulations.
 All groups shall be under the overall control of the dive leader who will assign an assistant to each group.
-The snorkeling leader may be in charge of one of the groups.
+The snorkeling leader shall be in charge of one of the groups.
 Assistants shall be responsible to the snorkeling leader for direction and enforcement of safety and environmental practices.
 It is desirable, but not mandatory, that experienced and inexperienced clients be separated into different groups.